A Movie Star Has To Star in Black and White: Owls

-African American Women and Adrienne Kennedy's Influence
+African-American women and Adrienne Kennedy's influence

-Characters from Clara's real life are only seen as supporting roles.
-Such as her father, mother, husband, and brother.
-All of these characters are African American, which is not a coincident.
+Characters from Clara's real life are only seen as supporting roles, such as her father, mother, husband, and brother.
+All of these characters are African-American, which is not coincidental.
 White film actors are cast as Clara's family members to portray the American Ideal.
 When white people are faced with the problems of African Americans, it become even more obvious of the exclusion and racism in our country.

-At the end of an interview with Elin Diamond, Kennedy said, "My plays make people uncomfortable so I’ve never had a play done in Cleveland [her hometown], never."
-Kennedy was an out of the box writer during the Black writers movement.
+At the end of an interview with Elin Diamond, Kennedy said: "My plays make people uncomfortable so I’ve never had a play done in Cleveland [her hometown], never."
+Kennedy was an-out-of-the-box writer during the Black writers movement.
 She sought to write about black victims rather than black heroes.
 She writes about characters who try to pass as white.
 She seeks to write as she thinks.
 She never looked to glamorize her experience as an educated black woman, but rather to make others understand how society and her mind influenced her as a writer.
 Kennedy exploits black-white image and fantasy, which is usually ignored.
 Kennedy said that in New York City, "I bought black toreador pants and a black sweater and gathered my hair in a ponytail-like Audrey Hepburn and the girls in Vogue and I daydreamed.
-I started another play".
+I started another play."
 She wanted to be like the girls she saw in pop culture, but there was always the barrier of her skin.
 This play attempts to explain how a black woman exists in a white society which is in a subordinate role.
 Kennedy was a fearless writer by using her own experience to expose the pain and suffering society has created for black women.
 Kennedy dared to change the structure of theater and paved the way for many writer after her.
 Kennedy's protagonist, Clara, is barely a protagonist at all because she is only a "bit part" that facilitates the white movie stars to tell her story.

-Performance History
+Performance history

 A Movie Star Has to Star in Black and White was performed for the first time as a "work in progress" in the New York Shakespeare Festival on November 6, 1976.
 Some community theaters and colleges have picked up this one act.
 It is oftentimes performed in conjunction with Funny House of a Negro.